linsyking/meow-lang/Readme.md

 # Meow lang

-Meow lang is a programming language that compiles to *cat*, another language that is hard to read but easy to execute.
-Meow's syntax is easier to read than cat, but meow and cat are equivalent.
+Meow lang is a programming language that compiles to *catlet*, another language that is hard to read but easy to execute.
+Meow's syntax is easier to read than catlet, but meow and catlet are equivalent.

+(It's called *catlet* because the only available two keywords are `cat` and `let`)

 Its main design purpose is to do experiments with "string substitution".